-Fleas are a common pest problem in homes especially when cats or dogs are present.
-Fleas can also be a problem for new homeowners that move into previously infested homes and apartments.
+Fleas are usually found in the homes with pets but they can also be a problem for new homeowners that move into previously infested homes and apartments.

 Fleas can be selective and will often feed on only one or a few people living in a house.
 Many times the people most affected are small children and infants.